Last updated on: 18th February 2022

 We may use analytics service providers for website traffic analysis and reporting.
 Analytics service providers generate statistical and other information about the use of our websites by using cookies.
 They allow us to recognise and count the number of visitors and to see how often visitors return to the site, how long they stay and how visitors move around our site when they are using it.
 This helps us to improve the way our site works, for example, it helps users to find what they are looking for easily.
 The information generated relating to the site may be used to create reports about the use of the site and the analytics service provider will store this information.

 Advertising and Targeting Cookies

 These cookies record your visit to our websites, the pages you have visited and the links you have followed to other sites.
 We will use this information to try and make our site and other sites that you visit more relevant to your interests.
-We may also share this information with others, such as other MLC companies and carefully selected third parties including Marshall Amplification plc and Studio Seventeen Limited, for this purpose.
+We may also share this information with others, such as other MLC companies and carefully selected third parties including Studio Seventeen Limited, for this purpose.

 We may use functional cookies that allow us to remember choices you have made on the site so as to provide you with a more enhanced user experience by delivering content specific to your interests.

 These are cookies that are required for the administration and operation of our site.
 Some cookies that we use are necessary for our site to function properly and to enable you to move around the site and use its features.

 Because Music Learning Collective Limited has a strong presence on various social networks, we try to make it as easy as possible to share content and to see what content is popular on those networks.
 We add buttons to allow people to easily share to those networks.